 Raouche Rocks are a unique rock formation and also known as Pigeon Rocks.
 There will most likely be people trying to sell you boat rides around the bottom and it is possible to walk down to the side of them.

-This will be a good way to spend your first day in Beirut so you can see a lot of the popular places to visit in Beirut and get a good feel for the city with just 1 day in Beirut
+This will be a good way to spend your first day in Beirut so you can see a lot of popular places to visit in Beirut and get a good feel for the city with just 1 day in Beirut

 If you want to visit some Museum’s in Beirut, here are some popular and good ones: